 You can narrow down your gift guide layout by doing searches for keywords that start with “gifts for” to find a long-tail keyword that most reflects what types of products are in the guide (or who they are mostly meant for).
 Examples include:

-- gifts for Christian women
+- gifts for women who love gardening

 - gifts for pastors

 - gifts for kids who love to read

 These can be further narrowed down with some of the related searches that come up with Keywords Everywhere over on the right sidebar.
 The more specific, the better!

 In addition to finding keywords that include the word “gift,” find keywords that are related to specific things that might be great gift ideas.
 These will do well during the holiday season because most people don’t actually search “gifts for” because they often are looking for the “best of” something.
 Also, these posts, when properly written for SEO, will generate traffic all year from people wanting to buy these things.

 If you are a Mom-blogger, think beyond “gifts for kids” to the types of toys or products moms would most likely be buying for kids (whether it is Christmas or not).
 For example, “non-toxic toys for babies” or something along those lines.

 Even better – “best farm toys.”
 Just because the main keyword for the post doesn’t have the word “gift guide” in it doesn’t mean you can’t use the Gift Guide approach in writing the content (and for the title).